Using the Resource Gantt Chart – Windows Client

 the graphical bar to be colored according to the highlight, the resource

+must meet the highlight's various criteria.
 Complete these fields (click each link for more information):

 - Click OK until you return